 Steven Sadoff, who oversaw operations and technology at the Jersey City, New Jersey-based firm, was moved to a role building Knight’s clearing, prime brokerage and futures businesses.
 The company consolidated oversight of its finances and operations under a single executive, naming Chief Financial Officer Steven Bisgay to the added post of chief operating officer.

-Knight was taken over by six Wall Street firms including Jefferies Group Inc. and Blackstone Group LP (BX) in August after losses associated with the software error depleted its capital.
+Knight was taken over by six Wall Street firms including Jefferies Group Inc. and Blackstone Group LP (BX:US) in August after losses associated with the software error depleted its capital.
 The investors, who paid $400 million for securities convertible into more than 70 percent of Knight’s equity, are represented by three new Knight directors.

 “It appears that this was a result of recent events,” Rich Repetto, a New York-based analyst for Sandler O’Neill & Partners LP, said in a telephone interview.
 “They are shaking up the company a bit in the technology area.”

 Bisgay will add the responsibilities effective immediately, the Jersey City, New Jersey-based company said yesterday in a statement.
 The market maker also promoted Brian Strauss to chief risk officer in a newly created role and began a search for a chief technology officer as well as an operational and technology risk manager.

 Knight bombarded U.S. equity exchanges with erroneous orders on Aug.
 1 as it began trading with the faulty software, according to Chief Executive Officer Thomas Joyce.
 The error caused volume to surge and prices to swing in dozens of securities.

 “After careful consideration, we concluded it was best to consolidate responsibility for all financial, operational and technology risk under a single executive,” Joyce said in the statement.